tentwentyfour/lonad/README.md

 `$ npm install lonad`

-The library is currently not going transpiled, so you have to transpile it yourself inside your project.
+The library is currently not being transpiled, so you have to transpile it yourself inside your project.

 ## What is an `Optional`